Editors pick

 Fee refunds:

-• Eventbrite: fees are not refunded on individual ticket refunds; for full event cancellations, organizers can request a credit
+• Eventbrite: fees are not refunded on individual ticket refunds by default; for full event cancellations, organizers can request a credit

 • SimpleTix: refunds fees fully with any ticket refund at no charge